Becoming rentABLE: Accessible Short-term Rental Accommodation

-Up until now, it has been very difficult for people with disabilities to locate vacation rental properties which can accommodate their accessibility needs.
+Up until now, it has been tough for people with disabilities to locate vacation rental properties that can accommodate their accessibility needs.
 Well, no more.
-Becoming RentABLE, a new start-up dedicated to creating awareness and positive change for travel accessibility in short-term rental properties, has launched a new website to make this task much easier.
+Becoming RentABLE, a new start-up dedicated to creating awareness and positive change for travel accessibility in short-term rental properties has launched a new website to make this task much easier.

-Founder and life-long disability advocate Lorraine Woodward and her team noticed a lack of accessibility search filters on popular booking platforms for short-term vacation rental properties, so they decided to create their own searchable list.
-The group's accessibility filter criteria includes features essential to those with mobility issues (whether wheelchair accessible or walker friendly), as well as vision, hearing, intellectual or developmental disabilities, and those on the autism spectrum.
+Founder and life-long disability advocate Lorraine Woodward and her team noticed a lack of accessibility search filters on popular booking platforms for short-term vacation rental properties, so they created their searchable list.
+The group's accessibility filter criteria include features essential to those with mobility issues (whether wheelchair-accessible or walker-friendly), vision, hearing, intellectual or developmental disabilities, and those on the autism spectrum.

 The new website, www.becomingrentABLE.com, has thirty-three searchable filters for accessibility which is nearly three times more compared to one major booking platform's thirteen filters and seventeen times more than another major booking platform's two filters.
 The comprehensive list of filters is what Woodward and her team deem necessary to identify a truly accessible short-term rental specific to the needs of most renters with disabilities.
 This is a game changer in the search for accessible vacation rentals.

-A team of researchers at Becoming RentABLE is scouring property listings on major booking platforms to identify vacation rental listings which have accessibility features meeting their clearly defined criteria and adding them to the Becoming RentABLE website as they are found.
-While not a booking platform, the website helps identify vacation rental properties which are accessible, then links the user to those listings on their respective booking platforms.
+A team of researchers at Becoming RentABLE is scouring property listings on major booking platforms to identify vacation rental listings with accessibility features meeting their clearly defined criteria and adding them to the Becoming RentABLE website as they are found.
+While not a booking platform, the website helps identify vacation rental properties that are accessible, then links the user to those listings on their respective booking platforms.
 The website is free to end users and property owners.

 "We want to be a one-stop shop to help consumers locate an accessible short-term rental for their next travel adventure," says Woodward, adding, "We also want to educate property owners to understand what is meant by accessibility and assist them in determining how to make their property accessible."

 Becoming RentABLE provides free educational materials about accessibility and has professional consulting services available.
-Becoming RentABLE is also creating a television show, now in pilot stage, for these purposes.
+Becoming RentABLE is also creating a television show for these purposes, now in the pilot stage.

-Becoming RentABLE urges property owners who do have an accessible rental property to make those features known in their listing so that it comes up in a filtered search.
+Becoming RentABLE urges property owners with an accessible rental property to make those features known in their listing so that it comes up in a filtered search.